 - Require utilities to submit and execute a ten-year grid modernization plan with measurable outcomes, overseen by the public utilities commission.

 - Incorporate the impacts of electric vehicles on the grid.
 Provide for electric vehicle charging rates and incentives

 - Create rules for who owns the data associated with energy usage; protect customer privacy; outline the process for allowing direct access to data from third parties; and promote access to the highest resolution of data possible.

 - Incorporate new utility business model proceedings that are more sophisticated, forward-planning, and incentive-based.
 This may include alternative ratemaking, performance-based regulations, or other business models that support grid modernization.

 - GridWise Alliance — Grid Modernization Index 2018

 - Interstate Renewable Energy Council (IREC) and GridLab — A Playbook for Modernizing the Distribution Grid

-- NCSL — Modernizing the Electric Grid: State Role and Policy Options: Designed to assist state lawmakers in their efforts to gain an understanding of the many components of grid modernization.
+- NCSL — Modernizing the Electric Grid: State Role and Policy Options

 - Regulatory Assistance Project — Utility Reform and Integrated Planning Reports